datanav/docs/technical/salesforce-hubspot.rst

 Salesforce to HubSpot Dataflow
 ==============================

-Generated: 2024-09-11 07:56:15
+Generated: 2024-09-11 08:49:20

 Introduction
 ------------

 This technical document provides a detailed overview of the Sesam Talk data flow from Salesforce to HubSpot.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Salesforce Contact to Hubspot Contact
+Salesforce Contact to HubSpot Contact
 -------------------------------------
-Every Salesforce Contact will be synchronized with a Hubspot Contact.
+Every Salesforce Contact will be synchronized with a HubSpot Contact.

-Once a link between a Salesforce Contact and a Hubspot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Contact and a HubSpot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Contact and a Hubspot Contact:
+The following properties are synchronized between a Salesforce Contact and a HubSpot Contact:

 .. list-table::
    :header-rows: 1

    * - Salesforce Contact Property
-     - Hubspot Contact Property
+     - HubSpot Contact Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - Birthdate
      - properties.date_of_birth
      - "string"